earthai-tech/pycsamt/paper.md

 in the "attenuation band" also known as the "dead-band" [@Wangetal2017; @Zongeetal1991].
 In this work, I exhibited the result of a simple and fast code application as a new feature in the _pycsamt_ package to recover the frequencies lost in the attenuation band.
-In practice, the recovery technique is not new since it has been applied with Zonge International engineering [@Zheng2010].
+In practice, the recovery technique is not new since it has been applied with Zonge International company [@Zheng2010].
 However, in addition to recovering signals from dead-band frequencies, I added a capability to strengthen amplitude signals (improve signal noise-to ratio) in the subsequent processing of NSAMT data by using filters such as trimming moving-average (MA), fixed-length MA [@Sandersetal2006], adaptative MA [@Torres-verdìnetal1992] (mostly used